Energy Information

 Production Trends

-Normally, natural gas and crude oil influence each other and also tend to drive the price of electricity.
-For this reason, their production and inventories are important, not only in their own right, but also to help understand and anticipate electricity price changes.
+Historically, natural gas and crude oil prices have influenced each other and also tended to drive the price of electricity.
+For this reason, their production and inventories are important, not only in their own right, but also to understand and anticipate electricity price changes.

-Several years ago, both natural gas in storage and crude oil stocks were at very low levels.
+At the turn of the 21st century both natural gas in storage and crude oil stocks were at very low levels.
 This contributed to escalating prices.
-Higher prices encouraged production increases that brought inventories well above average levels.
+Higher prices encouraged exploration and production increases that brought inventories well above average levels.
 In September of 2004, Gulf of Mexico production shut-ins resulting from hurricane Ivan helped to quickly draw crude oil inventory levels below five-year lows.
-With the return of production, and steady imports, inventories were restored and stocks built to well above five-year highs.
+With the return of production, and steady imports, inventories were restored and stocks built to well above previous five-year highs.
 Then, in the aftermath of hurricanes Katrina and Rita, these stocks again were drawn down, but the mild winter of 2005/06 allowed them to rebuild quickly.

 With strong inventories and quiet 2006 and 2007 hurricane seasons, the energy markets responded with some softening in natural gas and electricity prices.
-Crude oil prices are now influenced more by geopolitical issues, a weakening dollar, and capacity and remain high.
+While hurricanes Gustav and Ike were certainly severe, they did not have nearly the impact on oil and gas production that hurricanes Katrina and Rita had in 2005.
+As a result, prices were not severely impacted.

-The following graphic and table illustrate the relative level of OPEC oil production by country.
+The following table illustrates the relative level of OPEC oil production by country.

 OPEC Oil Production